-We entered into a recapitalization agreement dated as of July 25, 1999 with Bausch & Lomb Incorporated ("B&L"), the Rollover Shareholders, Holdings, DLJMB and CRL Acquisition LLC, a wholly owned subsidiary of DLJMB.
+We entered into a recapitalization agreement dated as of July 25, 1999 with Bausch & Lomb Incorporated ("B&L"), subsidiaries of Bausch & Lomb, Holdings, DLJMB and CRL Acquisition LLC, a wholly owned subsidiary of DLJMB.
 The recapitalization agreement provided for, among other things:

-- o the contribution of all assets and liabilities (except as described below) relating to our business by the Rollover Shareholders to us in exchange for all of our capital stock - o the exchange by the Rollover Shareholders of their shares of our capital stock for an equivalent ownership of shares of Holdings, so that Holdings will own 100% of our capital stock - o the Rollover Shareholders retaining some assets including: - o substantially all of our cash and cash equivalents as of the day preceding the closing date - o all receivables owed by the Rollover Shareholders or their affiliates - o the Rollover Shareholders retaining some liabilities including: - o all indebtedness for borrowed money outstanding immediately prior to the closing date - o all payables and other obligations owed to the Rollover Shareholders or any of their affiliates - o all tax liabilities relating to pre-closing periods - o the formation by CRL Acquisition LLC of a wholly owned subsidiary ("Acquisition Subco").
+- o the contribution of all assets and liabilities (except as described below) relating to our business by the subsidiaries of Bausch & Lomb to us in exchange for all of our capital stock - o the exchange by the subsidiaries of Bausch & Lomb of their shares of our capital stock for an equivalent ownership of shares of Holdings, so that Holdings will own 100% of our capital stock - o the subsidiaries of Bausch & Lomb retaining some assets including: - substantially all of our cash and cash equivalents as of the day preceding the closing date - o all receivables owed by the subsidiaries of Bausch & Lomb or their affiliates - o $\,$ the subsidiaries of Bausch & Lomb retaining some liabilities including: - o $\,$ all indebtedness for borrowed money outstanding immediately prior to the closing date - all payables and other obligations owed to the subsidiaries of Bausch & Lomb or any of their affiliates - o all tax liabilities relating to pre-closing periods - o the formation by CRL Acquisition LLC of a wholly owned subsidiary ("Acquisition Subco").
 CRL Acquisition LLC and Acquisition Subco were organized by DLJMB for the purpose of consummating the Recapitalization.
-The DLJMB Funds, management and other investors who previously purchased units contributed equity of \$92.4 million in cash to CRL Acquisition LLC in exchange for all of the membership interests in CRL Acquisition LLC, and CRL Acquisition LLC then contributed equity of \$92.4 million in cash to Acquisition Subco in exchange for all of the capital stock of Acquisition Subco

-- o the merger of Acquisition Subco with and into Holdings, with Holdings being the surviving entity - o the redemption by Holdings of 87.5% of its capital stock from the Rollover Shareholders for \$400.0 million in cash and a subordinated discount note for \$43.0 million issued by Holdings to the Rollover Shareholders; the Rollover Shareholders retained 12.5% of their equity investment with a fair market value of \$13.2 million
+- o the merger of Acquisition Subco with and into Holdings, with Holdings being the surviving entity - o the redemption by Holdings of 87.5% of its capital stock from the subsidiaries of Bausch & Lomb for \$400.0 million in cash and a subordinated discount note for \$43.0 million issued by Holdings to the subsidiaries of Bausch & Lomb; the subsidiaries of Bausch & Lomb retained 12.5% of their equity investment with a fair market value of \$13.2 million

-As a result of the Recapitalization, the DLJMB Funds, management and other investors indirectly own (through CRL Acquisition LLC) 87.5% of the capital stock of Holdings and the Rollover Shareholders own 12.5% of the capital stock of Holdings.
+As a result of the Recapitalization, the DLJMB Funds, management and other investors indirectly own (through CRL Acquisition LLC) 87.5% of the capital stock of Holdings and the subsidiaries of Bausch & Lomb own 12.5% of the capital stock of Holdings.